Jaydee-31/moodle-vagrant/README.md

 # Introduction

-This project serves as an example of [How to Install Moodle on Ubuntu 20.04 with Nginx](https://linux.how2shout.com/how-to-install-moodle-on-ubuntu-20-04-with-nginx/?fbclid=IwAR190M_gwv7u0ZqxFEnN5hDJdmvA7skN8rROBFaIwzCKxSddm7QzKhWeIX8).
+This project serves as an updated example of [How to Install Moodle 4.3 on Ubuntu 20.04 with Nginx](https://linux.how2shout.com/how-to-install-moodle-on-ubuntu-20-04-with-nginx/?fbclid=IwAR190M_gwv7u0ZqxFEnN5hDJdmvA7skN8rROBFaIwzCKxSddm7QzKhWeIX8).

 # Overview of the box